 Work pants are also made to be more durable than ordinary jeans.
-Instead of being made from regular denim, workwear apparel brands invest in high-quality fabrics like sanded duck to make sure you get sturdy and long-lasting pants.
+Instead of being made from regular denim, workwear apparel brands invest in high-quality fabrics like a sanded duck to ensure you get sturdy and long-lasting pants.

 Why are pockets and loops so important for work pants?

-Tradesmen like electricians, mechanics, and carpenters alike all carry around the necessary power tools and equipment to get their work done onsite.
+Tradesmen like electricians, mechanics, and carpenters carry the necessary power tools and equipment to finish their work onsite.
 A toolbox filled with hammers, pliers, a screwdriver collection, and even bigger tools can be quite heavy.
 Lugging a box around adds to the strain of labor.

 With pants that have tool pockets and a hammer loop, carrying your tools and items around will be easier.
 Accessing them will be much more convenient as well because all you’ll have to do is grab from the respective pocket or loop instead of fiddling with a chunky belt or a toolbox.